GianlucaGuarini/animore/README.md

 # animore
 Animore makes DOM state transitions easier
-It uses internally the [`MutationObserver`](https://developer.mozilla.org/it/docs/Web/API/MutationObserver) API to determinate whether a DOM node should be transitioned to a different state.
+It uses internally the css transitions to animate 2 different states of the same DOM node.
 It was inspired by [riot-animore](https://github.com/riot/animore) and works thanks to the [flip technique](https://aerotwist.com/blog/flip-your-animations/) by Paul Lewis

 [![Build Status][travis-image]][travis-url]
 [![NPM version][npm-version-image]][npm-url]